StefanZander/lecture_notes/ewa/javascript/marp/js_concepts.md

 - To use a closure, define a function inside another function and expose it – return it or pass it to another function
 - The inner function will have access to the ==lexical scope== of the outer function, even after the outer function has returned

-  ::: blue centerbox small BigSkip
+  ::: bluebox centerbox small BigSkip
   **Usage Scenarios**
     - Isolation of protected variables
     - Transportation of states to another scope